dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 application to be successfully integrated into a business process in a production environment.
-Hybrid applications can be easy to integrate into business processes, in part, because such applications typically run batch-based, asynchronous operations, submitting problems to and receiving solutions from hybrid solvers in the Leap service.
+Hybrid applications can be easy to integrate into business processes, in part, because such applications typically run batch-based, asynchronous operations, submitting problems to and receiving results from hybrid solvers in the Leap service.

 .. _quantum_apps_pipeline: